 - Complete a Comprehensive Injury Report and return it to your principal within 24 hours if it is at all possible.

 - See a doctor as soon as possible.
 Make sure to tell the person attending to you that your injury or illness is work-related.
-Your doctor must complete an OP 198 Absence form, which you should file with your payroll secretary as soon as possible, and also a C-4 Physician’s Report, which he or she must file with the Workers’ Compensation Board.
+Your doctor should provide a doctor's note with a diagnosis of injury and with a potential return-to-work date, if necessary, which you should file with your payroll secretary as soon as possible, and also a C-4 Physician’s Report, which he or she must file with the Workers’ Compensation Board.

-- Complete a C-3 Employee Claim form, with the assistance of an attorney if necessary, and a C3.3 Limited Release of Health Information (HIPAA) form if there was a previous injury to the same body part(s)and file both with the Workers’ Compensation Board as soon as possible.
+- Complete a C-3 Employee Claim form, with the assistance of a doctor if necessary, and a C3.3 Limited Release of Health Information (HIPAA) form if there was a previous injury to the same body part(s)and file both with the Workers’ Compensation Board as soon as possible.

 - If you have been the victim of an assault, complete a UFT Incident Report as soon as possible.
 You should also file a criminal complaint as soon as possible and contact the UFT Victim Support Program (VSP) at 212-598-6853.